The Language of Generalization: Case Study 1: Generic Language

-As a manipulation check, the first author assigned an \emph{a priori} truth-judgment (true/false/indeterminate) to each stimulus item.
+As a manipulation check, the first author assigned an \emph{a priori} truth judgment (true/false/indeterminate) to each stimulus item.
 As one would expect, there were substantial differences in empirical endorsements: true generics were almost universally endorsed (Maximum A-Posteriori estimate and 95\% credible interval of endorsement probability: \(0.93\) \([0.91, 0.94]\)); indeterminate generics were endorsed at a rate \emph{less} likely than chance (\(0.38\) \([0.35, 0.42])\)) but substantially more than false generics (\(0.08\) \([0.06, 0.09])\)).

-In addition to these categorical differences between our thirty generic statements, we find a continuum of endorsement values (Figure~\ref{fig:generics-endorsement-figure}A).
+Ideally, a complete theory of genericity should be able to explain statements that are endorsed completely, rejected completely, and the gradedness between the extremes.
+We observe gradedness among our thirty examples covering a continuum of endorsement values (Figure~\ref{fig:generics-endorsement-figure}A).
 Such a continuum of judgments is already evidence against any theory that only predicts categorically whether a generic statement is true or false.
-Ideally, a complete theory of genericity should be able to explain statements that are endorsed completely, rejected completely, and all shades in between.
-We next measure the prevalence prior distribution and use them to articulate a set of quantitative models that try to predict this quantitative variability in endorsements.
+We next measure the prevalence prior distributions and use them to articulate a set of quantitative models that try to predict this quantitative variability in endorsements.